 TN CM appeals to people not to panic over coronavirus

-Chennai, Mar 12 (PTI): Tamil Nadu Chief Minister K Palaniswami on Thursday allayed fears over coronavirus, saying the state was home to the best medical practitioners in the country and people need not panic.
+(EDS: Adding words in 1st para) Chennai, Mar 12 (PTI): Tamil Nadu Chief Minister K Palaniswami on Thursday sought to allay fears over coronavirus, saying the state was home to the best medical practitioners in the country and people need not panic.
 Making his first comment on the coronavirus in the state Assembly on Thursday, Palaniswami said the disease spread only through those people coming from foreign destinations and those living in the state were not affected.

 The state reported its first coronavirus case on March 7 in which a 45-year-old engineer hailing from Kancheepuram had tested positive after returning from Oman.
 The Chief Minister said the government was screening those who come to the state from various foreign destinations and those showing symptoms were isolated and given proper treatment at the Rajiv Gandhi Government General Hospital (RGGH).